 If you’re considering becoming an expat in Korea, you’re certainly not alone.
 There are a lot of us over here from many different countries, doing a wide range of jobs, or studying in some of Korea’s innovative and welcoming universities.
-Despite Korea being an extremely homogenous country, about 4-5% of the Korean population are foreign expats.
+Despite Korea being an extremely homogenous country, about 3.4% of the Korean population are foreigners.

 From US soldiers keeping Korea safe in army bases across the country, to migrant workers, english teachers, and other nationals with a love or connection to Korea, there is an eclectic mix of people living in Korea as expats.

 As you can see from the charts above and below, the number of foreign residents living in Korea surpassed 2 million a few years ago and is now over 2,500,000, according to the Latest Statistics.
 The vast majority of these expats in Korea are from Asia, with more then 1 million of them being from China originally.
 There are nearly a 1/4 of a million people from the US here, too.
 The majority of people living in Korea as an expat live in or around Seoul, almost 60% In Total.